The Proton VPN Linux app officially supports Mint 20+.

 grep '/usr/s\?bin' /etc/systemd/system/display-manager.service

-Once installed, simply log in with your Proton account credentials.
-If you do not yet have an account, you can sign up for a Free Proton VPN plan for Linux.
+Once everything is installed, restart your PC and sign in using your Proton Account login details.
+If you do not have a Proton VPN account, now is the time to sign up for a Free Proton VPN plan for Linux.

 The Proton VPN Linux app is now ready to secure your internet browsing and allow you to access the internet without censorship blocks.